Callouts

 You can use several callout types and aliases.
 Each type comes with a different background color and icon.

 To use these default styles, replace info in the examples with any of these types, such as [!tip] or [!warning].
-Callout types can also be changed by right-clicking a callout.
+Callout types can also be changed by right-clicking a callout in Live Preview mode.

 Unless you Customize callouts, any unsupported type defaults to the note type.
 The type identifier is case-insensitive.